WDI-SEA/wdi_assessments/project_assessments/project-2-assessment.md

 #### Planning

 Before you start coding, think about your data and your routes.
-Refer to the big RESTful routing chart.
-(It's already set up for "widgets"!
-Ha!)
+Refer to the big [RESTful routing chart](https://github.com/WDI-SEA/wdi_assessments/blob/master/project_assessments/project2_remote_self_assessment.md).
 You can *add* a widget.
 You can *delete* a widget.
 You *read an index* of all widgets.
 Those are the only actions you need to plan for.
 What are the HTTP verbs you use for those operations?
 What are the URLs?
 Refer to the chart!

 #### STEP 3.1 - Root Route